 - Extra grip and stability under your feet

-- The colours help keep the board looking clean by disguising dirt/mud
+- The colors help keep the board looking clean by disguising dirt/mud

 While you can find other SUP packages that have better carry bags and more handles on the board itself, you’ll also find them substantially more expensive like the Red Paddle Co 10’6.

-Depending on what level of paddler you are, you can make the choice between the standard or upgraded paddle.
+Depending on what level of paddler you are, you can choose between the standard or upgraded paddle.

 The standard paddle is cheap and is just what you expect from an entry level paddle.
-It’s made from aluminium, floats, breaks down into 3 pieces, is adjustable and weighs in at 1120g.
+It’s made from aluminum, floats, breaks down into three pieces, is adjustable and weighs in at 1120g.
 If you are starting out or don’t have another paddle at home, it’s acceptable.

 The upgrade is a bit more expensive and definitely worth the extra pennies.
-The blade shape, material and weight are all different.
-Made from carbon fibre, not only is it more durable, it’s also significantly lighter at 770g.
+The blade shape, material, and weight are all different.
+Made from carbon fiber, not only is it more durable, but it’s also significantly lighter at 770g.

 Lighter means longer lasting paddle strength, additionally, on the point of longer paddling, the upgraded blade shape gives more propulsion from your strokes and requires less effort.

 I will write a full review of the Shark carbon paddle later on and can tell you already that you’re getting very good value for money when you decide to upgrade.

 Shark also offers a coiled leash.
 The leash is well padded and high-quality.
 If you’ve been following SUPBoardGuide for a while, you know how often I stress the importance of wearing a leash.
 I personally prefer a coiled leash and if you intend to paddle in open water it’s an absolute must-have.